MaxFrayd/assesmentApp/README.md

 ### Frontend (Port 3000)

-You can find the backend in the folder [/frontend](./frontend).
+You can find the frontend in the folder [/frontend](./frontend).
 This folder contains a set of programming tasks which are marked as such.
 You can derive all further implementation details in those files.

 To execute the frontend change into the mentioned directory and execute: